mskilab-org/nf-gos/bin/gosh/spec.md

       - cplex
     - [x] alignment
       - gpu vs. cpu
-  - [ ] predict correct set of profiles input params using env information and mode
+  - [x] predict correct set of profiles input params using env information and mode
-      - echo $HOSTNAME to get the host -> -profile nyu/nygc if recognized
+      - [x] echo $HOSTNAME to get the host -> -profile nyu/nygc if recognized
-      - check if normals are in the samplesheet to determine mode (tumor-only vs. paired)
+      - [x] check if normals are in the samplesheet to determine mode (tumor-only vs. paired)
   - [ ] Resume/overwrite from a process (by deleting the working directories)
-  - [ ] Auto-resume on OOM
-      - [ ] detect if all results are present, auto-resume if not
-      - [ ] detect if the run was interrupted by user, don't auto-resume in this case
 - Debug command
   - [ ] Working directory by sample ID(s) x process(es)
   - [ ] Run information (resource usage, run parameters)